raj22rishi/Resume-Tracking-System/README.md

 Text Preprocessing: The extracted text is preprocessed using the spaCy NLP model to remove stop words and perform lemmatization.

-Resume Parsing: The resumes are parsed using pyresparser to extract relevant fields such as skills, experience, and degree.
+Resume Parsing: The resumes are parsed to extract relevant fields such as skills, experience, and degree.

 Similarity Calculation: The job description and the relevant fields from the resumes are vectorized using TF-IDF.
 The similarity between the job description and each resume is calculated using cosine similarity.